-Lately, Meat-and-Potatoes-Guy and I can’t get enough of those Greek-style pasta salads they sell at the grocery deli.
+Lately, Chris and I can’t get enough of those Greek-style pasta salads they sell at the grocery deli.

 All those bright, crisp flavors of lemon, tomato, cucumber, and fresh herbs are so perfect and irresistible during the warm weather months.